ils94/LOTROToSpeech/Tutorial/Files/modding.md

  .
  .

-For the LTSEL (LOTRO To Speech - ElevenLabs-TTS) the idea is the same, but of course, you will use voice models compatible with ElevenLabs:
+For the LTSEL (LOTRO To Speech - ElevenLabs-TTS Version) the idea is the same, but of course, you will use voice models compatible with ElevenLabs:

 Arnold
 Alex